 For a list of some of the many non-plant species on campus, visit our All Taxa Biodiversity Inventory!

 We welcome visitors!
-The arboretum is open from 8 AM until dusk daily, year-round with the exception of spring Commencement (May 21 and 22, 2014) and other major event days (posted here two weeks ahead of time).
+The arboretum is open from 8 AM until dusk daily, year-round with the exception of spring Commencement and other major event days (posted here two weeks ahead of time).
 We suggest printing a copy of the campus map so that you can more easily enjoy your self-guided tour of our plants and gardens (you will probably be asked to park in lot A or B).
 Our campus is a national historic landmark, and we hope you enjoy our statuary and historic building exteriors during your visit.
 To ensure the safety and security of you and our students, guests are not permitted in any of the university buildings (except the library).
 You may also be interested in driving directions.
 If you are interested in bringing a group (i.e., more than one personal car full of people) onto the campus, please call 732.987.2285 (Office of Special Events and Conferences).
 The campus as a whole is handicapped accessible, but the sunken garden is not, and most paths through the formal, Italian and Japanese gardens are pebble-covered and narrow.
 The 32-page color 2012 edition of the arboretum booklet is available in pdf (click here).
 The self-guided tour begins in front of Farley Center.
 It is sometimes possible to arrange a group tour.
 We also have a native New Jersey Pine Barrens Woody Plant Species tour handout and a guide to our collection of Famous and Historic Trees purchased from American Forests.
-For a 2013 6-page black-and-white mini-guide to 10 attractions, with map, click here.

 In keeping with the historic nature of the former George Gould estate, our gardens feature woody plants, statues, fountains, Japanese teahouses/stone lanterns, bridges, etc., with very few showy annuals or perennials.
 Many of the new additions to the arboretum are seedlings of their parents to ensure the continued presence of genotypes adapted to our landscape.
 Most of the annuals are in urns in the Italian Gardens and the periphery of the Formal Garden.
 Beds of the formal garden contain dianthus, irises, and some other species, and the garden itself is ringed by peonies.
 Please also enjoy the many flowering plants in the two gardens in front of the library.
 Do not let the fence prevent you from entering the Wellness Garden (click here for plant list) between the bookstore and the Wellness Center.
 A new deer-resistant garden is located between the dance studios and the athletic department at the Wellness Center.

 Georgian Court University has signed the American College and University Presidents' Climate Commitment.
-In addition, our campus is located adjacent to Lake Carasaljo, which empties into Barnegat Bay, an estuary of national significance.
 To reduce our carbon footprint and live in a sustainable manner with minimal adverse effects on our environment, our gardens are not irrigated, and we minimize our use of fertilizers and pesticides.
 We no longer regularly mow some less-trafficked areas to reduce noise and chemical pollution from mowing, reduce stormwater runoff, moderate temperatures, and promote the growth of natural vegetation.
 We thank you for appreciating the more natural appearance these practices give our historic landscape and the enhanced wildlife habitat we are providing.

 If you are a student in need of leaves/twigs for a school project, please help yourself to a leaf/small twig from any tree having more than 50 leaves.